-DYANNA DIMICK, lets material and her eco-friendly lifestyle drive her creative process.
+Dyanna lets material, her eco-friendly lifestyle and west coast roots drive her creative process.